Lights up!

 Arts programs are a great way for students to express their creativity through an activity that they enjoy and are passionate about.
 Among these many opportunities at West Ranch is the award-winning theatre program.

-There are two main components to theatre at West Ranch: stagecraft and performance.
-“If you want to be on stage in the lights, performing in front of people, I would start with performing in the theatre classes,” theatre director Mr. Spradling remarked.
-On the other hand, those who love the art of theatre but are more comfortable backstage may join one of the stagecraft classes, where they can be a part of the technical theatre crew.
+There are two main components to theatre at West Ranch: technical theatre and performance.
+“If you want to be on stage under the lights, performing in front of people, I would start with performing in the theatre classes,” theatre director Mr. Spradling remarked.
+On the other hand, those who love the art of theatre but are more comfortable backstage may join the stagecraft class or interview into Technical theatre III, where they can be a part of the technical theatre crew.

 With an authentic professional environment offering real-life and career-oriented experiences, the theatre program hopes to prepare students for potential careers in the industry or post-secondary education, such as a performing arts college.
 There are ample opportunities for students who want experience as lighting designers, set designers and sound designers.